 - Interviews, especially in Q&A format – we generally do these in-house, unless you have exceptional access to someone relevant/high-profile

-- Stories about the Maldives, Dubai or any other luxury/chain resorts, unless you have a more meaningful or interesting angle
+- Stories about the Maldives, Dubai or any other flash/chain resort-y destinations, unless you have a more meaningful or interesting angle

 - Destination Inspiration – this online column is always written in house